dart-archive/www.dartlang.org/src/site/articles/creating-streams/index.markdown

 Whichever way you implement your stream, keep these tips in mind:

-* Be careful when and where you send events on your stream.
+* Be careful when using a synchronous controller—for example, one created using `new StreamController(sync: true)`.
-  When you send an event on an unpaused controller (for example, using the add(), addError(), or close() methods defined by [EventSink](http://api.dartlang.org/dart_async/EventSink.html)), the event might be sent immediately to all listeners on the stream.
+  When you send an event on an unpaused synchronous controller (for example, using the add(), addError(), or close() methods defined by [EventSink](http://api.dartlang.org/dart_async/EventSink.html)), the event is sent immediately to all listeners on the stream.
   Make sure your stream's public methods are ready for event listeners to call them immediately.